 While the Grand Canyon is certainly the most popular spot for tourists, it’s not the only thing that Arizona has to offer.
 You can go on a hot air balloon ride, spend an evening stargazing, take a wine tour, go hiking, or even explore a ghost town.

 With all these unique things to do in Arizona, you’ll have an itinerary that’s full of fun.
-Keep reading to learn more.
+First arm yourself with the cheapest car insurance and then keep reading to learn more.

 1. Swim in the Havasupai Falls